IWibawa/NutriPro/Milestone_1/Project-Management-Documentation/Project Plan.md

 1. **Stakeholder Engagement**: Identify all stakeholders, including end-users, nutrition experts, and regulatory bodies.
 Understand their needs and expectations to ensure the database meets their requirements.
 1. **Approval and Sign-off**: Obtain formal approval from stakeholders on the project plan.
 This ensures that everyone agrees with the plan and is committed to its success.

+- ![#f03c15]- Accomplishments: Milestone_2
+1. **Documented Unit Testing Process**: I meticulously recorded each test case, ensuring they were clearly defined and executed accurately.
+2. **Provided Exclusive Summary**: I highlighted key findings, successes, and areas needing improvement in a detailed summary.
+3. **Compiled Comprehensive Testing Reports**: I covered all aspects of the testing phase, offering valuable insights and actionable recommendations.
+4. **Maintained High Standards**: My thorough documentation and detailed reports were crucial in upholding the quality and reliability of the software.
+5. **Facilitated Effective Communication**: I ensured clear and effective communication within the development team through my detailed reports.
+6. **Handled All Communication and Documentation**: Due to technical difficulties beyond my control, I was delegated to manage all communication and documentation for this milestone. `#f03c15`

 - s5374957, I Wibawa

   - Accomplishments: Software Development